Code-Institute-Submissions/IIdehed-Project2/README.md

 - [W3C HTML Validation Service](https://validator.w3.org/ )
 - [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/ )
 - [JSHint JavaScript Validator](https://jshint.com/ )
--

 ## Testing

-- I tested this weste in 3 different browsers : Safari , Google Chrome, Firefox.
+- I tested this website in 3 different browsers : Safari , Google Chrome, Firefox.
 All worked with no problem.
 - Tested that the functions in the quiz works:

-1. PLay button is taken you to the info section.
+1. Play button is taken you to the info section.
 2. The continue button takes you to the quiz area.
 3. When you press right/wrong answer the right color light up.
 And is shown the right answer even if wrong answer is pressed.
 4. The next button takes you to the next question.
-5. Question counter show the right number.
+5. Question counter is shown the right number.
 6. Timer is working.
 Goes from 10sec to 0sec and stops when answer is pressed.
 Also resets when a new question is shown.
 7. When last question is answerd takes you to end of quiz section.
 Shows you how many right/wrong you had.
 8. Play again button takes you to the start of quiz.
 And resets the score.